seethrueu/openfinesse/README.md

 ## Overview

 `OpenFinesse` is a vendor independent accounting data model.
-Based on that mode, `OpenFinesse` provides a set of standard financial reports that can be used for small and medium sized businesses.
+Based on that model, `OpenFinesse` provides a set of standard financial reports that can be used for small and medium sized businesses.

 Currently it is based around the Belgian and Luxemburgish accounting practices.
 Other countries will be